 - cuttings of greenery like evergreens, cedars, or junipers

 You can purchase these supplies from most dollar stores and craft stores.
-I disassemble my wreaths every year and reuse the items for next year.
+I disassemble my wreaths every year and reuse the items for the next year.
 As for the greenery, I usually just walk out to my backyard and start clipping.
-If you’re not so lucky to have a backyard or a friend’s yard you can clip from, garden centres and grocery stores will often have greens for sale at the end of November/beginning of December.
+If you’re not so lucky to have a backyard or a friend’s yard you can clip from, garden centres and grocery stores will often have greens for sale at the end of November or the beginning of December.
 Start looking in November though, as I’ve found that they sell out pretty quickly.

 Related: DIY Sparkly Twigs